-What is the primary documentary and physical evidence concerning the existence of the Operation Reinhard death camps of Treblinka, Belzec, and Sobibor?
+What documentary evidence and physical evidence proves the existence of the Operation Reinhard death camps?

 Holocaust deniers claim:

-The existence of the Operation Reinhard death camps of Treblinka, Sobibor and Belzes is based only on “mere hearsay” and “flimsy evidence.”
+The existence of the Operation Reinhard death camps of Treblinka, Sobibor, and Belzec is based only on “mere hearsay” and “flimsy evidence.”

 The facts are:

-Today there is nothing physically left of Treblinka, Belzec and Sobibor except sandy hills and modern museum on each site.
-However, there are photographs, railroad transport lists, documents, aerial reconnaissance photographs and the evidence from archeological studies that prove the death camps of Treblinka, Belzec and Sobibor existed.
+Today, there is nothing physically left of Treblinka, Belzec, and Sobibor, aside from sandy hills and a memorial at each site.
+However, there are photographs, railroad transport lists, other documents, aerial reconnaissance photographs, and evidence from archeological studies.
+These sources definitively prove that the death camps of Treblinka, Belzec, and Sobibor existed.

-Ditlieb Felderer, a Swiss Holocaust denier, claims that the “Exterminationists” have “rigged up” three locations “purporting” to be death camps and are “dishing out” a story that belongs in the “realm of fantasy.”
-He states that the Operation Reinhard death camps of Treblinka, Belzec and Sobibor are a “fiction” and a “mental derangement foisted upon man.”
+Ditlieb Felderer, a Swiss Holocaust denier, claims that the “Exterminationists” (i.e., those who believe the Holocaust happened) have “rigged up” three locations “purporting” them to be death camps; they are “dishing out” a story that belongs in the “realm of fantasy.”
+Felderer states that the Operation Reinhard death camps of Treblinka, Belzec, and Sobibor are a “fiction” and a “mental derangement foisted upon man.”

-The facts about the evidence for the existence of the Operation Reinhard camps.
+Evidence for the existence of the Operation Reinhard camps:

-It is true that today there is nothing physically left of Treblinka, Belzec and Sobibor where some 1,400,000 Jews were murdered.
-By mid-1943 the mass graves in all the camps had been emptied of the bodies of the Jews, which were then burned and the ashes reburied, and the camp buildings torn down.
-The sites of the camps today are hilly, sandy sites whose most prominent features are the memorials to the murdered Jews.
+It is true that today there is nothing physically left of Treblinka, Belzec, and Sobibor, where some 1,400,000 Jews were murdered.
+By mid-1943, the bodies in the mass graves had been exhumed, burned, and the ashes reburied.
+The Nazis tore down the camp buildings then they were finished.
+The camps today are hilly, sandy sites whose most prominent features are the memorials to the murdered Jews.

-However, it is not true that there is no documentary or physical evidence about these camps as the Holocaust deniers claim.
+However, it is not true that there is no documentary or physical evidence about these camps, as Holocaust deniers claim.

-Odilo Globocnik, the head of Operational Reinhard, took pains to cover the tracks of the murderous activities of the three camps.
+Odilo Globocnik, the head of Operation Reinhard, took great pains to erase the evidence of the three camps and the murders that took place there.
 He ordered that “[w]ith regard to the complete final accounts of ‘Operation Reinhard’ I must add that all vouchers should be destroyed as soon as possible, as has been done in the case of all other documents pertaining to this operation.”

 Nevertheless, some documents escaped destruction.